fabioderendinger/linux-project/README.md

 5. `$ sudo mv item-catalog itemcatalog`
 6. `$ cd itemcatalog`
 7. Rename the main python file of the app to `__init__.py`: `$ sudo mv views.py __init__.py`.
 By doing so, the directory `itemcatalog` is considered to be a python module and the command `from itemcatalog import app as application` in the `itemcatalog.wsgi` file is correctly interpreted.
+Next, we need update the database connection information in our python files to make sure our app can connect to the correct database (the one we created above).
+We use `engine = create_engine('postgresql://dbuser:userpw@localhost/dbname')` with dbuser equal to `catalog` (the database user from which the application access the database), userpw equal to `fakepw` (the pw we set for the database user `catalog`) and dbname equal to `catalog` (the name of the database we want to connect to):
 8. `$ sudo nano database_setup.py`.
 Change the line `create_engine('sqlite:///itemcatalog.db')` to `engine = create_engine('postgresql://catalog:fakepw@localhost/catalog')`.
 9. `$ sudo nano views.py`.
 Change the line `create_engine('sqlite:///itemcatalog.db')` to `engine = create_engine('postgresql://catalog:fakepw@localhost/catalog')`.
 10. `$ sudo nana defaultcatalog.py`.
 Change the line `create_engine('sqlite:///itemcatalog.db')` to `engine = create_engine('postgresql://catalog:fakepw@localhost/catalog')`.